GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 # FIDO2 Community of Action

 To help support agencies aggressively replace passwords, the Office of Management and Budget, Cybersecurity and Infrastructure Agency, and the ICAM Subcommittee established the FIDO2 CoA.
-The primary characteristics of a CoA are outlined below.
+A CoA has three characteristics and differs from a Community of Practice.

 1. Short-term, usually six months.
 2. Small group, usually 4-8 agencies.
-3. Actively piloting a solution, sharing challenges, and lessons learned.
+3. Actively piloting a solution, sharing challenges and lessons learned.

 ### Challenges and Lessons Learned

 The first FIDO2 CoA included eight agencies either actively piloting a solution or evolving a pilot to their entire production community.
-The pilots included a combination of platform authenticators like [Windows Hello for Business](https://playbooks.idmanagement.gov/playbooks/whfb/) and roaming authenticators like Yubico Yubikey and RSA DS--100.
+The pilots included a combination of platform authenticators like [Windows Hello for Business](https://playbooks.idmanagement.gov/playbooks/whfb/) and roaming authenticators like Yubico Yubikey and RSA DS-100.

 #### Challenges

 1. **Compliance Mentality** - Some organizations take a strict compliance approach to only use PIV or Derived PIV credentials because this is the only "Homeland Security Presidential Directive 12 approved credential".
 When a PIV-based credential is unavailable, relying on a time-boxed access exception policy leveraging a password is acceptable until the user has a PIV credential.
 This mentality is inaccurate and grounded in rescinded OMB memos and deprecated FISMA metrics.
 While agencies must continue to follow the OPM credentialing policy to complete a suitability determination, agencies are not required to use PIV for logical authentication.
-OMB Memo 22-09, updated FISMA metrics, and NIST 800-53 security controls allow an agency to use other types of phishing resistant authenticators and not rely solely on a PIV credential.
+OMB Memo 22-09, updated FISMA metrics, and NIST 800-53 security controls allow an agency to use other types of phishing-resistant authenticators and not rely solely on a PIV credential.
 The decision to use any authenticator is dependent on an individual organization's risk appetite, security control tailoring, and data security.
 2. **Inconsistent user experience** - Although FIDO2 is a specification, vendors can introduce their variations and brands (e.g., the Apple platform authenticator is Face ID, while Android doesn't have a branded name).
 These small variations can lead to an inconsistent user experience when working in multi-device, operating system, and browser environments.
 Follow the guidance in this playbook to test across all organization-supported operating systems and browsers and document the process to publish as user stories during your authenticator adoption campaigns.
 This vendor branding is not unique either.
 The Federal PIV-I credential also has a similar challenge in how vendors decide to make a PIV-I visually distinct from a PIV.
 3. **Registration and account recovery continue to be an attack vector** - The initial onboarding of an individual is either in-person or through a remote authentication process leveraging a lower assurance authenticator, such as enrolling an email for an OTP to associate a higher assurance authenticator like a phishing-resistant authenticator.
 Account recovery is the organizational process for users to recover access to their account using a backup authenticator when their primary authenticator is locked, forgotten, or unavailable.
 An organization's account recovery process often relies on a lower assurance authenticator, such as an email or SMS OTP.
 4. **Technology continues to rely on passwords** - Removing passwords depends more on architecture and technology choices and is a trade-off between mission delivery and budget.
 Some platforms require passwords even if they are masked and stored in background processes.
 The only option at some point is to modernize from legacy systems (e.g., Active Directory and Active Directory Federation Services) to modern options that do not require passwords or use passwords in the background.